 1. LOTOS MIG175 175AMP (Best Mig Welder For Stainless Steel)

-There is a spool gun included, which is always a good addition.
-The performance of this robust mig welder is very satisfying for beginner to intermediate welders.
+The company is providing 30 day refund policy if the product is not upt o the condition and also provides a 3 year warranty.
+The performance of this robust mig welder is very satisfying for beginner to intermediate welders

-Mostly known as the smaller brother of Primeweld’s popular TIG225X, TIG200 is an equally impressive TIG welder that comes at a relatively lower price tag than its predecessor.
+TIG200 is an equally impressive as prime weld TIG225X TIG welder, that comes at a relatively lower price tag than its predecessor.

-This TIG welder can run at both 110V and 220V, bringing versatility in terms of usage.
+This TIG welder can run at both 110V and 220V, bringing versatility in terms of current input.
 In addition, a dual pulse frequency setting of 50 and 60 hertz allows the user to have a smooth welding experience.

 Though Primeweld’s TIG200 is not as popular as the TIg225X, it replicates the quality and performance of the mentioned model.

-Moreover, if you look at the price and the 3-year warranty from Primeweld, TIG200 is definitely very hard to overlook.
+Moreover, it comes with a 3-year warranty which is definitely very hard to overlook.

 3. Eastwood Tig 200 Amp Dc Welder

-Eastwood TIG 200 is another great option for industrial and garage welding projects.
-This is a DC only welder, and still, it’ll allow you to create the most beautiful metal joints from 0.25” metal sheets.
+Eastwood TIG 200 is a great option for industrial and garage welding projects.
+This is a DC welder, and allows you to create the most beautiful joints on 0.25” metal sheets.

-This welder has a duty circle of 60% at 190 AMPS.
-Though that’s not the highest you’ll come across, it’s a pretty decent number considering the power.
-Additionally, you can always increase the cycle by controlling the amps.
+The welder has a duty cycle of 60% at 190 AMPS.
+It is a pretty decent number considering the power.

-Though Eastwood TIG 200 is considered high end, the controls are pretty easy to understand.
-Whether you are a beginner or a veteran welder, you’ll get the hang of it in no time.
-Additionally, there is a separate switch for arc operation that adds more convenience to the control.
+Though Eastwood TIG 200 is considered high end, the controlling is pretty easy to understand.
+Whether you are a beginner or a professional welder, you’ll get the hang of it in no time.
+Additionally, there is a separate switch (4T/2T) for arc operation that adds more convenience to the control.

-Not only the welding itself is good, but Eastwood’s TiG 200 also does a great job of protecting the weld from porosity and oxidization with pre and post gas flow.
+Eastwood’s TiG 200 also protects the joint from porosity and oxidization with pre and post gas flow.

 Overall, Eastwood’s TG 200 is a pretty impressive welder with a decent duty cycle and power numbers.
 Of course, the price can be a deal-breaker for some, but that doesn’t stop it from being one of the best welders for stainless steel.